-EXHIBIT 1 SECURITIES AND EXCHANGE COMMISSION (Release No. 34- ; File No. SR-FINRA-2024-012) Self-Regulatory Organizations; Financial Industry Regulatory Authority, Inc.; Notice of Filing and Immediate Effectiveness of a Proposed Rule Change to Adopt FINRA Rule 6897(b) (CAT Cost Recovery Fees) to Implement a Prospective Consolidated Audit Trail Cost Recovery Fee Pursuant to Section 19(b)(1) of the Securities Exchange Act of 1934 ("Act")1 and Rule 19b-4 thereunder,2 notice is hereby given that on , the Financial Industry Regulatory Authority, Inc. ("FINRA") filed with the Securities and Exchange Commission ("SEC" or "Commission") the proposed rule change as described in Items I, II, and III below, which Items have been prepared by FINRA.
+EXHIBIT 1 SECURITIES AND EXCHANGE COMMISSION (Release No. 34- ; File No. SR-FINRA-2025-010) Self-Regulatory Organizations; Financial Industry Regulatory Authority, Inc.; Notice of Filing and Immediate Effectiveness of a Proposed Rule Change to Amend FINRA Rule 6897(b) (CAT Cost Recovery Fees) to Implement a Consolidated Audit Trail Cost Recovery Fee Pursuant to Section 19(b)(1) of the Securities Exchange Act of 1934 ("Act")1 and Rule 19b-4 thereunder,2 notice is hereby given that on , the Financial Industry Regulatory Authority, Inc. ("FINRA") filed with the Securities and Exchange Commission ("SEC" or "Commission") the proposed rule change as described in Items I, II, and III below, which Items have been prepared by FINRA.
 FINRA has designated the proposed rule change as "establishing or changing a due, fee or other charge" under Section 19(b)(3)(A)(ii) of the Act3 and Rule 19b-4(f)(2) thereunder,4 which renders the proposal effective upon receipt of this filing by the Commission.
 The Commission is publishing this notice to solicit comments on the proposed rule change from interested persons.
-1 15 U.S.C.
+I. Self-Regulatory Organization's Statement of the Terms of Substance of the Proposed Rule Change FINRA is proposing to amend FINRA Rule 6897(b) (CAT Cost Recovery Fees) to implement a Consolidated Audit Trail ("CAT") cost recovery fee designed to permit 1 15 U.S.C.
 78s(b)(1).